See and Do in Dublin

 National Museum of Ireland

 Expats interested in seeing the Emerald Isle’s richest treasures need look no further than the National Museum of Ireland.
-Marvel at specimens dating back up to thousands of years, learn about Ireland’s natural history and dig through the centuries to find out about local culture and traditions.
+Marvel at specimens dating back thousands of years, learn about Ireland’s natural history and dig through the centuries to find out about local culture and traditions.
 Famous exhibits at the museum include the Tara Brooch and the Ardagh Chalice, both of which date back to around the 8th century.

 One of the largest parks in a European capital, Phoenix Park is a fine place to escape the city’s buzz and unwind on sprawling lawns.
 More active expats can take a run around the greenbelt, while nature lovers can spot deer strolling through the woodlands.